Can't Stop the Sponge

 Paramount Animation’s staff was fortunate to be able to work remotely.
 But the process wasn’t all smooth sailing.

-One problem was recording the music for Sponge on the Run.
+One big problem was finding a way to record the music for Sponge on the Run.
 Putting performers together was too risky.
-Instead, musicians recorded their parts in local studios.
-Then sound engineers put the parts together.
+Instead, musicians recorded their parts in their own local studios.
+Then sound engineers put all the parts together.
 It’s a “really beautiful, rich score,” Soria says.
 “I don’t think you can tell the difference, from how it was done.”

 For Soria, the challenges of the past few months have created unexpected opportunities.
 “Even though this is a terrible time in the world right now, there are things that we’re learning that we can take forward and find a new way or a better way to do,” she says.